alvesoaj/vscode-eex-beautify/README.md

 # EEx Formatter/Beautify

-Most of solution that exist in the internet is tell you to create a task and call it using ctrl-shift-p menu.
+Most of solutions that exist on the Internet tell you to create a task and call it from the ctrl-shift-p menu.

-This extension basically using [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) to format your file using the Formatter API from the vscode, so no need to create a hack using Task, etc.
+This extension basically uses [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) to format your file using the Formatter API from vscode, so no need to create a hack using Task, etc.

 ## Features